osmyn/Practices/UnitTestGuidelines.md

 understand each other's preferences without confusion over what each other think of as a unit test.

 ### Unit of Work ###
-Everything that can happen from invoking a public method to it returning after it's finished; can include traversing multiple classes and methods and covering multiple scenarios.
+Everything that happens from invoking a public method to it returning the results after it's finished; it’s the work done along the path you see the debugger take through your code.

 ### Unit Test ###
-Automated code that invokes a unit of work for one specific scenario and checks an assumption about the result of that unit.
-It's readable by having a good name that describes the scenario it tests.
+Code that invokes a unit of work within the confines of a project layer while faking external dependencies and validates an assumption about one specific scenario.

 *Naming convention*

-**UnitOfWork\_Scenario\_ExpectedBehavior**
+**UnitOfWork\_InitialCondition\_ExpectedResult**

 *	Unit of Work - name of method or the description of the unit of work, such as "Login"
-*	Scenario - the conditions being tested, such as "InvalidUser" or a description of the parameters being passed into the unit of work
+*	Initial Condition - the conditions being tested, such as "InvalidUser" or a description of the parameters being passed into the unit of work
-*	Expected behavior - your expected result, such as "UserNotFoundMessage"
+*	Expected Result - your expected outcome, such as "UserNotFoundMessage"

 Use readability as your guide to the name; the test name should read like a sentence with no ands and